You are here

 - an illness separated or respite care couple and whose partner was in receipt of service pension, income support supplement or a social security pension or benefit when he or she died.

-Note: Some partners, with a nil rate of social security payment, may still be considered recipients of a social security payment due to the impact of DFISA.
+Note: Prior to 1 January 2022, some partners, with a nil rate of social security payment, may still have been considered recipients of a social security payment due to the impact of DFISA.
+DFISA ceased 1 January 2022.More →

 A service pension is an income support payment broadly equivalent to the social security age and disability support pensions.
 It may be paid once a veteran or partner has reached the nominated age or is incapacitated for work.